hqcasanova/arrayexpress-search/README.md

 # arrayexpress-search
-Responsive single-page search app for EMBL's Array Express archive.
-Implemented using the new Marionette 3.2 with an emphasis on modularity, the latter made possible thanks to Webpack and LESS.
+Responsive single-page search app for EMBL's ArrayExpress archive of functional genomics data.
+Implemented using the new Marionette 3.2, its codebase's emphasis is on modularity through Webpack and LESS.
 It also harnesses Local Storage to optimise the returning user's experience.